hanabi/hanabi.github.io/Reference.md

 * For example, in a 3-player game:
   * All of the 2's are played on the stacks.
   * Bob's hand is completely unclued.
-  * Alice clues Bob about one red card on slot 1 as a *Play Clue*.
+  * Alice clues Bob red, touching one card on slot 1 as a *Play Clue*.
-  * Bob assumes that it is red 3 and immediately plays the card.
-However, it is actually red 4 and misplays.
+  * Bob assumes that it is a red 3 and immediately plays the card.
+However, it is actually a red 4 and misplays.
-  * Bob knows that Alice is trying to communicate something special to Bob.
-Similar to a *Trash Chop Move*, Bob now knows that multiple cards in his hand are important.
+  * Bob knows that if Alice is not making a mistake, then she must be trying to communicate something special.
+Similar to a *Trash Chop Move*, Bob can reason that multiple cards in his hand are important.
 He marks slot 2, slot 3, slot 4, and slot 5 as being *Chop Moved*.
 * The *Misplay Chop Move* is the most costly type of chop move, so it should only be performed in a situation where no other kind of *Chop Move* would work.

 ### The 3 Bluff